 HOW THE MASTER BEDROOM HAS EVOLVED

-It might be a hard concept for this generation to fathom, but what we've come to know as a master bedroom has only been a common finding in real estate for the last few decades.
-The master bedroom has evolved greatly over the centuries.
+It might be hard for this generation to fathom, but what we've come to know as a master bedroom has only become common in real estate in the last few decades.

 Most American homes in the 18th and 19th centuries were totally utilitarian.
 Every square foot had a useful, practical purpose.
-Although the very wealthy often had multiple bedrooms, most Americans, especially those in colder climates, only had a single bedroom for the entire family.
-A family felt fortunate if they had one bedroom for the kids and one for the parents.
-These bedrooms were tiny so that they would better retain the warmth from their only source of heat, a fireplace.
+Although the very wealthy often had multiple bedrooms, most Americans, especially in colder climates, had only a single bedroom for the entire family.
+A family felt fortunate if they had one bedroom for the kids and one for the parents, and these rooms were kept small to retain heat from the single fireplace.

-It's actually alternative heat sources, mainly central heating in the late 19th century, that prompted rooms to become larger.
-Even with central heating, most master bedrooms still weren't as they are today.
-With the exception of the very wealthy, most Americans were simply too busy working very long hours to view their homes as anything other than shelter.
+It was alternative heat sources—mainly central heating in the late 19th century—that prompted rooms to become larger.
+Even with central heating, most master bedrooms still weren't like today's.
+With the exception of the very wealthy, most Americans were simply too busy working long hours to view their homes as anything other than shelter.

-The master bedroom really began to evolve from a place of shelter to a place for retreat and respite with the introduction of the 40-hour work week.
-Average Americans finally had enough relaxation time to view their bedrooms differently.
-The 1950s saw a significant growth spurt in the number of middle class Americans, and master bedrooms started to get larger.
+The master bedroom began to evolve from a place of shelter to a place for retreat and respite with the introduction of the 40-hour work week.
+Average Americans finally had enough leisure time to view their bedrooms differently.
+The 1950s saw significant growth in the middle class, and master bedrooms started to get larger.

-The 1970s gas and energy crisis caused many people to temporarily view large houses as energy money pits.
-However, gas and energy prices stabilized by the mid-1980s.
-In fact, it was in the mid 1980's that the super-sized, modern master bedroom really emerged.
-McMansions started popping up across the country as large sections of land opened up to form suburban neighborhoods and big single-family lots.
+The 1970s gas and energy crisis caused many people to temporarily view large houses as energy money pits; however, energy prices stabilized later and the mid-1980s saw the emergence of the super-sized, modern master bedroom.
+McMansions started appearing as suburban neighborhoods expanded and larger single-family lots became common.

 Need insurance for You, Your Family or Your Business?